 Steam and Roll Cheung Fun

-- Use one or two bench scrapers to lift the noodle sheet from the bottom of the pan, and start rolling up the cheung fun.
-Use the scrapers to help you transfer it to a plate.
+- Use one or two bench scrapers to lift the edge of the noodle sheet from the bottom of the pan.

-- Continue cooking the remaining cheung fun, making sure to grease the steaming tray and stirring the batter before each batch.
+- Continue cooking the remaining batter, making sure to grease the steaming tray and stirring the batter before each batch.

 Alternative Cooking Method

 - Place a steaming rack in the center of a wok.
-You want to use a wok that is at least 14-inches wide so that it is easy for you to place and remove an 8×8 pan from the wok.
+You want to use a large stainless steel wok that (ideally 14 inches wide) so that it is easy for you to place and remove an 8×8-inch or 9×9-inch pan from the wok.
 Fill the wok with water, enough so that the water level is just below the steamer rack.

-- Cover the wok and bring the water to boil.
+- Cover the wok with a domed lid and bring the water to boil.
 You can leave the steaming rack in the wok as the water boils.

 - Lightly brush an 8×8 square baking pan with oil.
 Pour just over 1/3 cup of batter to cover the bottom of the pan.
-Scatter some cooked mushrooms about 1 inch above the bottom edge.
-Then, scatter a pinch of scallions and cilantro over the rest of the pan.
+You may need a little more batter for a 9×9 pan.
+Scatter some of the mushroom filling an inch above the bottom edge.

-- Uncover the wok and carefully lay the 8×8 pan over the steaming rack.
+- Uncover the wok and carefully lay the square pan over the steaming rack.
 The steam can be scalding hot, so using oven mitts is helpful here.
 Cover the wok and steam the noodle for 2 minutes.
-Ues oven mitts or a towel to remove the pan.
-Let the cheung fun cool for a few minutes before using a scraper to roll it up.
+Use oven mitts or a towel to remove the pan.
+Let the cheung fun cool on a cooling rack for a few minutes before using a scraper to roll it up.

 Notes